CSU-CS150B/CS150B-Lab-Instructions/Magic8Ball.md

 There are also some lines under that method commented out.
 You should uncomment them and see what happens.
 In all languages it is good to test frequently, and often, and this is exactly what we are doing here.
 We have provided sample tests throughout the code that you should feel free to use, and add others.

-This program requires input, so in the Enter program input (optional) box enter the word yes or no. For now, we suggest just putting no (or n) in the box, until you have completed the lab.
+This program requires input, so in the terminal enter the word "yes" or "no".
+For now, we suggest just putting no (or n) in the box, until you have completed the lab.

 ## Step 2 - get_negative_answer(answer)
 get_negative_answer is just like get_positive_answer however the tone of the answer is negative instead of positive.